Not all fats are created equally.

 Natural trans fats are produced in the gut of some grazing animals (like cattle and sheep), which is why small quantities of trans fat can be found in animal products like meat, milk and milk products.

 In fact, trans fat is considered to be the worst type of fat you can eat.

 Trans fats increase the risk of heart disease, cancer, obesity, and diabetes.
-They have even been associated with aggressive behavior, impatience, and irritability.
+They have even been associated with aggressive behaviour, impatience, and irritability.

 Specifically, trans fats are linked to Cardiovascular Disease.
 Unlike other dietary fats, trans fats simultaneously raise your LDL (‘bad’) cholesterol and lower your HDL (‘good’) cholesterol.
 Because of this, they are a serious threat to our cardiovascular health, increasing the risk of clogged arteries and death from strokes and heart attacks.

 Inflammation, cancer and obesity are also associated with too many trans fats in the diet.

 Here are three easy ways to avoid trans fat consumption.

 - Avoid commercially prepared baked goods, snacks and boxed foods as well as fast foods.

 - Read labels carefully for trans fat content.

 - Be careful in restaurants, bakeries, and coffee shops.